 Click the link to learn more about auto insurance in Grand Rapids, Michigan.

 3 Cities with the Biggest Traffic Drops due to Coronavirus

 So we’ve done states and seen the three states with the biggest traffic reductions from March 13 to March 27.

 There is the obvious thought that the states with the biggest traffic reductions would have the cities with the biggest traffic reductions, but is that the case?
 From ever rainy and overcast days to the beginnings of soul, your three cities are here.
 Let’s find out which they are.

 #3 – Seattle

 Seattle is part of Washington state, which we already saw had a reduced number of fatal crashes in March of this year.
-One thing is certain as well: It is experiencing a drop in traffic overall, good for Number 3 of major metropolitan areas in the country.
+One thing is certain as well: It is experiencing a drop in traffic overall enough so to land it in 3rd out of all the major metropolitan areas in the country.